PacificBiosciences/smrtflow/docs/pacbio_bundles.rst

 Details of the Root Bundle Dir
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the system is started up, the system will look for a bundle that "chemistry-active" symlinked to is pointing to the unzipped chemistry bundle (the zipped version must be in the same directory).
+When the bundle server is started up, the system will load bundles within subdirectories named with the **PacBio System Release Version** of root directory.
+The subdirectories must be valid semver format and contain a list of valid bundles.

+A valid bundle is a bundle that has a unzipped companion with the name as `BUNDLE-ID`-`BUNDLE-VERSION` directory with an unzipped companion of the same name ``BUNDLE-ID`-`BUNDLE-VERSION.tar.gz`.

+Thi will yield `<ROOT-BUNDLE-DIR>/<PACBIO-SYSTEM-VERSION>/<BUNDLE-ID>-<BUNDLE-VERSION>` and  `<ROOT-BUNDLE-DIR>/<PACBIO-SYSTEM-VERSION>/<BUNDLE-ID>-<BUNDLE-VERSION>.tar.gz` format.

+**ALL BUNDLES within a specific `PACBIO-SYSTEM-VERSION` must be compatible with the companion version SMRT Link.**

+Example directory structure

+For a **PacBio System Release Version** `5.0.0` in root bundle dir `/path/to/bundles-root`, the directory structure could be:

 ::

-    $> mkocher@login14-biofx01:pacbio-bundles$ ls -la
+    $> mkocher@login14-biofx01:pacbio-bundles$ ls -la /path/to/bundles-root/5.0.0
     total 112
     drwxar-xr-x 4 secondarytest Domain Users  4096 May 31 18:04 .
     drwxr-xr-x 6 secondarytest Domain Users  4096 May 31 15:40 ..